-This tasty stuffed eggplant will fill you right up!
+This tasty stuffed eggplant, shown with my Mint Cucumber Salad above, will fill you right up!
 It has a lot of flavor layers going on and will excite your palate.
 It’s actually quite easy to make, too.
 It’s a little carb-y, but that’s because of the eggplant itself.
 No empty fillers in this recipe.
 This recipe is suitable for all phases of Atkins and Keto diets if you can fit the carbs into your daily limits.
 It is also suitable for Primal and will even work for Paleo if you sub in chia gel or an extra egg for the ricotta cheese.

 2 T. coconut oil

-1 16-oz. whole eggplant, stemmed and cut in half lenghtwise
+1 16-oz. whole eggplant, stemmed and cut in half lengthwise

 10 oz. ground beef (or lamb)